How to Do Payroll in South Carolina: Everything Employers Need to Know

 Step-by-Step Instructions to Running Payroll in South Carolina

-Step 2: Register your business in South Carolina.
+When starting a small business in South Carolina, you’ll need to register with the state.
 You can register for a withholding account online through the SC Department of Revenue.
 You will receive your South Carolina withholding file number and tax deposit schedule within 24 hours after registering online.

 You’ll also need to register for an unemployment tax account.
 You can register online via the SC Department of Employment and Workforce.
 You will receive a seven-digit South Carolina State Tax ID and an unemployment tax rate in the mail two to three weeks after registering.

-Step 3: Set up your payroll.
-Whether you’re going to do payroll yourself or use a payroll software, you’ll need to determine a payroll process that works best for your business and is compliant with the rules and regulations in South Carolina.
-This includes deciding when and how you’ll pay employees, how you’ll collect and submit payroll forms when necessary, how and when to verify employee time worked, etc.
+Whether handling payroll yourself or using payroll software, you must establish a payroll process that works best for your business and is compliant with the rules and regulations in South Carolina.
+Decide when and how you’ll pay employees, collect and submit payroll forms when necessary, when to verify employee time worked, etc.

-Step 5: Collect, review, and approve time sheets.
-South Carolina law states that regular paydays need to be established and provided to all employees in writing upon hire.
-To ensure your team is always paid on time to remain in compliance, collect and approve timecards a couple of days before payday.
-Use one of our free time sheet templates if you don’t yet have an established time and attendance system.
+South Carolina law requires regular paydays to be provided in writing.
+To ensure timely payments and compliance, approve timecards a few days before payday.
+Use one of our free timesheet templates if you lack a time and attendance system.

-Step 7: File payroll taxes with the federal government.
 Federal tax payments must be made via EFTPS.
-Generally, you have to deposit federal income tax withheld and both employer and employee Social Security (6.2% of each employee’s earnings) and Medicare taxes (1.45% + 0.9% for employees making over $200,000 per year) based on the schedule assigned to your business by the IRS.
+Deposit federal income tax withheld, and both employer and employee Social Security (6.2% of each employee’s earnings) and Medicare taxes (1.45% + 0.9% for earnings over $200,000 per year) according to your IRS-assigned schedule.
 The IRS can assign you to one of the following depositing schedules:

 It’s important to note that schedules for depositing and reporting taxes are not the same.
 Employers who deposit both monthly and semiweekly should only report their taxes quarterly or annually by filing Form 941 or Form 944.

-- If the total withholding amount is less than $500 per quarter, and the remittance is due by the last day of the month following the end of the quarter—payments are due quarterly.
+- Quarterly: If the total withholding amount is less than $500 per quarter, and the remittance is due by the last day of the month following the end of the quarter.

-- If the total withholding amount is more than $500 per quarter, and the remittance is due by the 15th of the following month—payments are due monthly.
+- Monthly: If the total withholding amount is more than $500 per quarter, and the remittance is due by the 15th of the following month.

 Returns and payments can be sent via mail to the appropriate mailing address or filed electronically via the MyDORWAY website.
 Employers who withhold $15,000 or more per quarter or who make 24 or more withholding payments in a year must file and pay electronically.